pulumi/examples/gcp-go-functions/README.md

     # "Hello World!"
     ```

 1. From there, feel free to experiment.
-Simply making edits and running `pulumi up` will incrementally update your function.
+Simply making edits and running `go build -o gcp-go-functions main.go` and `pulumi up` will incrementally update your function.

 1. Once you've finished experimenting, tear down your stack's resources by destroying and removing it: